spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-multi-platform-deployment/1-multiple-platform-accounts.md

 # Role of Multiple Platform Deployments

-The goal of this recipe is to unpack the scenarios for when multiple platform deployments becomes a necessity.
+The goal of this recipe is to unpack the scenarios when multiple platform deployments become a necessity.
 Let's start with the use-cases and then dive into the details of how that can be set up in Spring Cloud Data Flow.

 ## Use Cases

-- For certain use-cases, there is the desire to distinguish the deployment of streaming and the batch data pipelines to a unique environment.
+- For certain use-cases, there is a desire to isolate the deployment of streaming and batch data pipelines to a unique environment.
 For instance, you may want to run a predictive model training routine that requires high memory.
-That compute is usually defined with specific boundaries, and only the particular workloads are allowed to run on them.
+Where compute is usually defined with specific boundaries, and only the particular workloads are allowed to run on them.
   In other words, you don't want the regular applications to use the high-compute resource pool and saturate its availability.
   This is particularly important when you're running machines on a pay-by-use basis, to avoid premium costs.